PawseySC/rstudio-on-nimbus/README.md

 Ansible needs to be installed on the machine.

+### Supported R versions
+We support only R versions 3.6.3 and above.

 ### Install Ansible (if it is not already installed)

     sudo apt install --yes software-properties-common